What are USPTO requirements for design patent drawings?

 • bottom.

 The above required views must be shown head-on and not from an angle.
-Views shown from an angle, however slight, are called “perspective views” which may be included, but are not mandatory.
+Views shown from an angle, however slight, are called “perspective views” which may be included.
 Though perspective views are optional, I generally prefer including them since they can be quite helpful in showing the depth and shape of any three-dimensional features.

 Surface shading in design patent drawings

-If there is one requirement of US design patent drawings that makes the USPTO different from foreign patent offices, surface shading has to be on the top of list.
-US patent laws require that design drawings include appropriate surface shading that clearly shows the character and contour of all surfaces of any three-dimensional aspects of the design.
+One requirement that makes US design patent drawings different from rest of the world is surface shading.
+In most foreign patent offices, surface shading is not required.
+US design patent laws, on the other hand, require that appropriate surface shading in the drawings that clearly show the character and contour of all surfaces of any three-dimensional aspects of the design.
 Surface shading is also necessary to distinguish between open space and solid areas.

-The lack of appropriate surface shading may result in a non-enabling rejection under 35 USC § 112(a) [first paragraph], which may be difficult to correct since the addition of surface shading after the initial filing may be considered new matter [see 35 USC § 132(a)].
+The lack of appropriate surface shading may result in a non-enabling rejection under 35 USC § 112(a) [first paragraph].
+As a result, it may be difficult to resolve this rejection since the addition of surface shading after the initial filing might be considered new matter [see 35 USC § 132(a)].
 This is a key reason why we discourage inventors from using their own drawings which would likely result in objections by the examiner.

 Below is an example of straight-line surface shading to indicate a flat surface: